 Want to hit the casinos Vegas-style in Colorado Springs?
-Although this swinging big city boasts the best of what the Centennial State has to offer, the one thing it hasn’t got in spades is casinos.
-But don’t worry.
-You can head to nearby Cripple Creek to get in on the action, making it a day trip or even staying for the weekend.
+Although this swinging second largest city boasts the best of what the Centennial State has to offer, the one thing it hasn’t got in spades is casinos.
+But you can head to nearby Cripple Creek to get in on the action, making it a day trip or staying for the weekend.

 Triple Crown Casinos is Your One-Stop Shop in Cripple Creek

 Part of the Triple Crown Casinos trifecta, Bronco Billy’s in Cripple Creek offers a little something extra to entice the visitor.
 Founded in 1991 by Full House Resorts, Inc., Bronco Billy’s old-west style casino was voted “Best Casino” for six years by the Colorado Springs Gazette.
 It’s connected to Midnight Rose and JP McGills as the Triple Crown Casinos, and it was voted “Best Table Games” in town.

 You’ll find Bronco Billy’s at 233 E. Bennett Ave, Cripple Creek, Colorado.
 Currently, the hotel has 24 rooms, but a lobby to expand it to 200 rooms was approved back in 2017.
 The casino sprawls over 48,000 square feet, giving you access to: